 Sometimes data needed for intuition needs help in getting to our awareness, and this situation is where we have to be more intentional about accessing it.
 It usually means taking time to shut down our rational thinking and reflect usually in a quiet setting away from distractions.
 Sounds a lot like meditation and prayer, doesn’t it?
 I believe it’s very similar and can be the same.
 Reflecting, waiting, and listening with our feelings for insight is a practice used by wise people throughout the history of civilization, and in our increasingly fast-paced society it’s a lost art.
 If we ignore or fail to cultivate the intuitive half of our decision-making abilities, we become less than our best as leaders and merely rely on the facts at hand.

 Awareness of yourself and others’ natural behavior is also a strong element to developing intuition.
-Leadership assessments offer by Dasein like the Leadership Behavior DNA summarize these behaviors, and your mind can access these results after you’ve reviewed and used them.
+Leadership assessments offered by Dasein like the Leadership Behavior DNA summarize these behaviors, and your mind can access these results after you’ve reviewed and used them.

 I think that I’m a very logical and rational person, but I’ve also been blessed with a gift for patterns and a good memory.
 In recent years I’ve learned to value what these gifts reveal to me and trust my intuition more.
 I do have to be careful about not jumping to conclusions with too little rational information, but overall I’m feeling more confident in my decision-making and greater commitment to execution.